-Many staff and postgraduate students across all areas of IHW have contributed to our Athena Swan activity and benefited, we hope, from the procedural and cultural changes that have grown out of this work.
+Many of our staff and postgraduate students across have contributed to our Athena Swan activity and benefited, we hope, from the procedural and cultural changes that have grown out of this work.

 Here, colleagues tell us what Athena SWAN has meant to them and the ways in which they and others have gained.

 "For me Athena Swan has always gone much further than gender equality.
 It champions the rights of everyone to feel they are valued both as a colleague and as a person in their own right, and has supported me to enrich my own life and career by embracing diversity and equality for all."
 [Cindy Gray, Research and Teaching]

 "Equality and support in the workplace means that everyone can reach their full potential.
 IHW, and Cindy Gray in particular, have been very supportive to the 50+ group.
 This support has given me an increased confidence to talk about taboo or awkward age-related topics and to take the work of the group forward alongside other members.
 I have also benefitted from being part of an informal support network within the group."
 [Nicola McMeekin, Research and Teaching]

 "Athena Swan is key to achieving a workplace culture based on compassion, understanding and transparency.
 Our regular meetings are a space to listen to our co-workers, come up with ideas, but also to hold challenging conversations.
 I have learned, and continue to learn, so much from other people’s experiences, and feel more engaged and empowered because of Athena Swan."
 [Enni Pulkkinen, Management, Professional and Administrative]